How is it that most of the world’s richest individuals accumulated their wealth through investing and not from active (earned) income?

 The different investment types mentioned here are all effective ways to get started.
 So, choose the ones that appeal to you based on their relative risk and return and get started on your journey toward financial freedom.

-Join a million other readers who are learning Cade’s secrets, like increase income, invest for cash flow, boost confidence, or lose 10 pounds, fast.
+Join two million other readers who are learning Cade’s secrets, like increase income, invest for cash flow, boost confidence, or lose 10 pounds, fast.